-Leading Virtual and Disconnected Teams (LVDT) is a new online programme supporting those leading large teams or departments in providing connected leadership in a disconnected world.
+Leading Virtual and Disconnected Teams (LVDT) is an online programme supporting those leading large teams or departments in providing connected leadership in a more challenging, flexible or disconnected workplace.

-The impact of the COVID-19 pandemic has added to the complexity of true leadership.
+The impact of the Covid pandemic has added to the complexity of leadership at all levels.
 Campus closures, social lockdown and enforced working from home has brought about disruption, displacement and disconnection: the disruption of work patterns and activities, the displacement of teams and departments, and the disconnection of colleague relationships.

-Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education.
+Leading Virtual and Disconnected Teams has been designed for those leading large teams or departments in higher education and related organisations.
 The programme is ideal for colleagues who are a head of department, centre or service in either a professional or an academic role, or for those leading a large unit or cross-disciplinary/functional project team.

 The programme is also relevant for colleagues leading teaching or research teams as part of a wider academic role and those with thematic responsibilities.

 How is the programme delivered?